oinouejp/Excel-WBS-Master/README.md

 # 5. License, Terms of Use, Prohibited Actions, Disclaimer

-Before using this program, please read the contents of the License_xx.txt file.
+Before using this program, please read the contents of the Readme_xx.txt file.
 It contains information on the license, terms of use, prohibited actions, and disclaimers.
 If you do not agree with the contents, please discontinue use of the Software.